Cops: Three shot at house party in North Sea

-Police are investigating a shooting at a house party that left three people wounded early Tuesday in North Sea.
+The scene of a shooting that left three people wounded early Tuesday in North Sea was a home rented out for one night in violation of town code, Southampton Town police said.

-Southampton Town police said the shooting was reported in a 911 call at about 2:30 a.m. and said responding officers found three wounded and partygoers "fleeing the scene."
-Three were taken to a hospital for treatment of what police called "non-life-threatening injuries."
-Their conditions were not immediately known.
+Southampton police Lt.
+Susan C. Ralph said investigators believed more than 20 people were at the party and that "multiple weapons" were on-site, but were still trying to determine how many people fired weapons.

-Police said detectives and State Police K-9 units responded and searched for a shooter — or, shooters — but said no one was located and no arrests have been made.
+Ralph said investigators were still trying to determine how many shots were fired, as well.

 Additional details were not immediately available.